 Food is one of my favorite things of all time!
-I wonder what my mom would say if I changed my middle name to Kaukau? (corny, I know) Snacks are particularly my favorite because those are the foods that I can take on the go, and any snack that I can take anywhere is a plus to me.
+I wonder what my mom would say if I changed my middle name to Kaukau? (corny, I know) Snacks are particularly my favorite because, those are the foods that I can take on the go, and any snack that I can take anywhere is a plus to me.
 In Hawaii, we have a gift for crafting our own treats that are just hard to top!
+Here are seven of my favorite Hawai’i snacks.

 1. Shave Ice (or Ice Shave)

 If you don’t know what shave ice is, it’s basically what it’s called: Shaved ice, but then you add a syrup of your choice which brings everything together.
-You can also add extra things such as ice cream in the middle, Li Hing mui powder on the top or condensed milk (aka snowcap) drizzled all over it.
+You can also add extra things such as ice cream in the middle, Li Hing mui powder on the top, or condensed milk (aka snowcap) drizzled all over it.
 You can enjoy it any way you want but one question remains: Is it ice shave or shave ice?
+Check out our review of Gecko Girlz Shave Ice here.

 2. Spam Musubi